-While this at first glance these modalities look strikingly similar, where small thin needles are inserted into various points in the body, considerable differences exist between the three.
+While this at first glance these modalities look strikingly similar, where small thin needles are inserted into various points in the body, considerable differences exist between each.

 Neurofunctional (Medical) Acupuncture, your practitioner (physician,physiotherapist, chiropractor etc.) treats you only after a conventional medical/neuro-functional diagnosis has been made, following a conventional (scientific) view.
 The practitioner will use acupuncture as a treatment modality along with other therapeutic approaches, as needed.